|Movie Title/Year and Brief Scene Description|

 The premise of the film was stated in the opening:

-The wretched, much angrier curse, known as The Grudge, would be reborn and passed on to others in that same location.
+The wretched, much angrier and infectious curse, known as The Grudge, would be reborn and passed on to others in that same location, because of the horror of an earlier event that occurred there.

-It told about American foreign exchange student Karen Davis (Sarah Michelle Gellar) in Tokyo, Japan, who was there with her live-in boyfriend and fellow student Doug (Jason Behr).
+It told about American foreign exchange student Karen Davis (Sarah Michelle Gellar), dislocated in Tokyo, Japan, who was there with her live-in boyfriend and fellow student Doug (Jason Behr).
 She had been assigned to serve as caretaker-home nurse, substituting for missing nurse Yoko (Yoko Makai), in the house where Saeki family murders had occurred.
-[When Yoko investigated strange cat-like rattling sounds in a closet with a top hatch, she was dragged by her jaw into the attic.]
+(When Yoko investigated strange cat-like rattling sounds in a closet with a top hatch, she was dragged by her jaw into the attic.)

 Three years earlier, a raging suicidal Japanese father, Takeo Saeki, had killed his eight year old son Toshio and wife Kayako (and the family cat) after learning from her journal that she was obsessed with a 51 year-old college professor named Peter Kirk (Bill Pullman).
 After drowning his son and snapping his wife's neck, Takeo then hanged himself.
 Detective Nakagawa (Ryo Ishibashi) explained to Karen: "The bodies of the son and the daughter-in-law of the woman you are caring for were found in the attic.
 It seems that the son killed the wife and then himself."